Patron: His Royal Highness The Prince of Wales

 BPA's Articles of Association were updated by a special resolution of the AGM held on Saturday 30 January 2016 as part of the good governance initiative to implement best practice in the constitution of National Governing Bodies of Sport.
-This is in accordance with the Voluntary Code of Good Governance for the Sport & Recreation Sector.
-It will be reflected in the new UK Sports Governance Code that is expected to come into effect in 2017.
+BPA is committed to the Principles of Good Governance for Sport and Recreation.
+See our Governance page for our governance journey.

 Our Chair is Martin Soulsby and our Chief Operating Officer is Tony Butler.

 BPA is governed by an elected Council.
 Elected Council Members are drawn from, and nominated and elected by, the voting (full) Members of BPA.
 Council Members are the Directors of BPA Ltd. BPA represents most UK skydivers and the majority of skydivers within the UK are members of the Association.
 BPA has signed up to the Voluntary Code of Good Governance for the Sport and Recreation Sector.

 In 2017 we transitioned to a new composition of Council, for the first time including two independent directors from outside our sport.
 This is in line with the principles of good governance - see our governance page for more.